cvet/fonline/README.md

   * Android
   * Web
   * PlayStation
-* Online and singleplayer modes
+  * UWP *(PC, Mobile, Xbox)*
+* Rendering with:
+  * OpenGL
+  * OpenGLES
+  * WebGL
+  * DirectX
+  * Metal
+  * Vulkan
-* Supporting of Fallout 1/2/Tactics, Arcanum and other isometric games asset formats
+* Supporting of following asset formats:
+  * Fallout 1/2
+  * Fallout Tactics
+  * Arcanum
+  * Boldur's Gate
-* Supporting of 3d characters in modern graphic formats
+  * 3d characters in modern graphic formats
+  * and more...
-* Hexagonal/square map tiling
+* Supporting of hexagonal and square map tiling

+Important note: *Not all from descripted above features are already implemented, for additional information look at 'Work in progress' section below*.

 ## Media